Title: Warning Shots

 Beside him the lock of the door clicked and Lucifer straightened up and smirked.
 "I thought you liked a bit of muscle… you seem to like Nick's enough."
 Chee glared a hot and fiery dagger at him.

 "Shut up and go get the damn stuff." he spat, his cheeks turning red.
 Lucifer laughed and slipped inside.
-Chee watched him, then turned his attention back to guarding the door for him.
+Chee watched him, and then turned his attention back to guarding the door for him.

 He pouted to himself.
 He hated being teased, it just made him angry and his anger made him less cute.